- View Contact Information

 Ambassadors will...

-- Participate in the full process: all ten meetings, including the public celebration.
+- Participate in the full process: all meetings, including the public celebration.

 - Engage in respectful group conversations.

-- Do one hour or less of homework between meetings.
+- Do 1-1.5 hours or less of homework between meetings.

-To complete the Climate Forward Ambassadors program, participants complete a project focused on taking action on the climate crisis in their own lives and communities.
-The 2023 Ambassador projects will have the special opportunity to coordinate directly with the Somerville Climate Forward update.
+To complete the Climate Ambassadors program, participants complete a project focused on taking action on the climate crisis in their own lives and communities.
 Participants are encouraged to pursue a project that allows them to explore a climate topic that they are interested in learning more about and to engage with others to spread awareness and interest in climate action.
 Projects have ranged from engaging family and friends in a climate conversation to creating art about climate change, to doing a mini-research project.

-Here are some examples of creative projects that Ambassadors have developed:
+Here are some past examples of creative projects that Ambassadors have developed:

 - Household Climate Action Plan (and template) by Elizabeth Meek